FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargesubcategory.md

 # Charge Subcategory

 Charge Subcategory indicates what kind of usage or adjustment the row represents.
-Charge Subcategory is a supplemental detail to the [Charge Type](#chargetype).
+Charge Subcategory is a supplemental detail to the [Charge Category](#chargecategory).
 It provides additional context to describe the primary category of charge.

-This linkage to the parent Charge Type means that for every entry under Charge Type, there can be a corresponding Charge Subcategory that further refines the nature of the charge.
+This linkage to the parent Charge Category means that for every entry under Charge Category, there can be a corresponding Charge Subcategory that further refines the nature of the charge.
 It's a nested level of detail that allows users to see not just what type of charge was incurred.
-Current sub-categorization currently applies to Charge Type values 'Usage' and 'Adjustment'.
+Current sub-categorization currently applies to Charge Category values 'Usage' and 'Adjustment'.
 Support for others will be added as needed.

-When Charge Type is "Usage" and the charge is related to a commitment, the Charge Subcategory indicates whether the row represents committed usage or is an amortized charge for the unused portion of the commitment.
-Charge Subcategory is commonly used for scenarios like calculating commitment utilization when Charge Type is "Usage".
+When Charge Category is "Usage" and the charge is related to a commitment, the Charge Subcategory indicates whether the row represents committed usage or is an amortized charge for the unused portion of the commitment.
+Charge Subcategory is commonly used for scenarios like calculating commitment utilization when Charge Category is "Usage".

-When Charge Type is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact adjustment the record represents and is commonly used to identify changes like credits and refunds.
+When Charge Category is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact adjustment the record represents and is commonly used to identify changes like credits and refunds.

 ChargeSubcategory MUST follow the requirements listed below:

 * The ChargeSubcategory MUST be present in the billing data.
 * ChargeSubcategory is of type String and MUST be one of the allowed values.
-* ChargeSubcategory MUST NOT be null or empty when ChargeType is "Usage" and the charge is covered by a commitment.
+* ChargeSubcategory MUST NOT be null or empty when [ChargeCategory](#chargecategory) is "Usage" and the charge is covered by a commitment.
   * When a usage charge is covered by a commitment, ChargeSubcategory MUST be "Used Commitment".
   * When a commitment is not used fully used or partially used within the committed period, ChargeSubcategory MUST be "Unused Commitment" for the unused usage charge.
-* ChargeSubcategory MUST be null when ChargeType is "Usage" and is not covered by a commitment.
+* ChargeSubcategory MUST be null when [ChargeCategory](#chargecategory) is "Usage" and is not covered by a commitment.
-* ChargeSubcategory MUST NOT be null or empty when ChargeType is "Adjustment".
+* ChargeSubcategory MUST NOT be null or empty when [ChargeCategory](#chargecategory) is "Adjustment".
   * When an adjustment applies to a specific item, the corresponding FOCUS columns that identify that item MUST NOT be null and MUST match the applicable item details the adjustment pertains to.
-* ChargeSubcategory MUST be null when ChargeType is "Purchase" or "Tax".
+* ChargeSubcategory MUST be null when [ChargeCategory](#chargecategory) is "Purchase" or "Tax".

 ## Column ID